SamanthaMcElhinney/flashcards2/README.md

 ## Description

+This project is a command-line-based flashcard application that allows users to view questions, provide answers, and receive a final score upon completion of a round.
+The project was developed using the Test Driven Development approach.

-Studying has never been easier than with this flashcard application.
-Relax and bring your knowledge for prototypes with multiple choice questions.
-Keep track of your progress with scores automated with immediate feedback for correct or incorrect answers.
-Get a timed result for how long it takes you to complete your test.
-As your knowledge advances, a user can easily adapt the application and add to the data set for effective and easy studying.
+With this flashcard application, users can easily study and test their knowledge with multiple-choice questions, while also keeping track of their progress.
+The application provides immediate feedback for correct or incorrect answers, as well as a timed result for the duration of the test.

+Additionally, the application is designed for adaptability, allowing users to easily add to the data set as their knowledge advances, thus making studying more effective and efficient.

 ## Contributors